 Treat UCP as an evolving agent-commerce interoperability signal.
-Validate against primary specs before implementation.
+Validate plans against primary specs before making customer-facing commitments.

 SourceAgentic Commerce Protocol News

-Follow UCP, ACP, payment-provider signals, and the merchant implementation questions attached to each protocol move.
+Follow UCP, ACP, payment signals, and the merchant readiness questions attached to each protocol move.

 What teams are tracking

-SourceFocus on discoverability, structured product data, policy clarity, and monitoring before claiming protocol support.
+SourceFocus on discoverability, structured product data, policy clarity, and a tested recovery path before presenting agent-shopping support as ready.

 SourceProtocol and payment timeline